geotools/geotools/docs/user/library/data/internal.rst

 There is a tutorial showing how to read a simple comma separated value file:

-* :doc:`/tutorial/contentdatastore` (tutorial)
+* :doc:`/tutorial/datastore/index` (tutorial)
-* :download:`CSVDataStore.java </../src/main/java/org/geotools/tutorial/datastore/CSVDataStore.java>`
-* :download:`CSVFeatureReader.java </../src/main/java/org/geotools/tutorial/datastore/CSVFeatureReader.java>`
-* :download:`CSVFeatureSource.java </../src/main/java/org/geotools/tutorial/datastore/CSVFeatureSource.java>`

 Central to this design is the ContentEntry and ContentState classes.
-These classes are provided to you as you are implementing for general note keeping, you can override the instance that is created if you need to extend one of these classes to store information or caches specific to your implementation.
+These classes are provided to you as you are implementing for general note keeping.
+You can override the instance of ContentState that is created if you need to track additional details cache information specific to your implementation.

 * ContentEntry stores all the notes needed for a featureSource to function.